oscimp/oscimpDigital/doc/IP/axi_to_dac.md

 Each output are independtly sets from the CPU.

 * each output is packaged in an real interface
-* by default the enable signal, contained in interface, goes high for one clock cycle when user write a new value to the corresponding register.
+* by default the enable signal, contained in the interface, goes high for one clock cycle when user writes a new value to the corresponding register.
 This behaviour may be changed by setting *DATAX_EN_ALWAYS_HIGH* to true at the design time or by setting corresponding bits in *CONF* register at the run-time (see fig. 1).
-* by default each output channel value is fixed independtly, but it's possible to synchronize all of them to update output at the same time.
+* by default each output channel value is fixed independently, but it is possible to synchronize to update all outputs at the same time.
 This configuration may be done, at the design time, by setting *SYNCHRONIZE_CHAN* to true or, at runtime, by setting bit 0 in *CONF* register .
-When IP is configured to have synchronous output, the user must write in dataA and dataB register in this order to update both channels (see fig. 2).
+When the IP is configured to have synchronous output, the user must write in dataA and dataB registers in this order to update both channels (see fig. 2).

 ![axi_to_dac_en](figures/axi_to_dac_en.svg)